Happy Passover - 2017

 As every year, I endeavor to learn something new (for myself) about each holiday.
-It may well be that something is new for me but not for you, as I have begun to study rather late in life, as an adult, and did not grow up with any knowledge of Judaism.
-And perhaps, this should have become obvious to me years ago, but I did not think of it, as it happens a lot in life.
+It may well be that something is new for me but not for you.
+I have begun to study rather late in life, as an adult, and did not grow up with any knowledge of Judaism.
+And perhaps, this should have become obvious to me years ago, but I did not think of it, as often happens.
 We just go on thinking along the automatic lines of habit.

-And then, of of a sudden, an idea we didn’t think of or notice before appears, and we say: “That right!
+And then, of of a sudden, an idea we didn’t think of or notice before appears.
+We say: “That right!
 It’s so simple!
 Why haven’t I thought of it before?”

 So, the new idea for me this year is that Passover is the Birthday celebration for the Jewish people, as a people.
-Not as a phenomenon, as a small and bizarre tribe somewhere in Canaan, led by people with radically and amazingly innovative way of thinking.
-But as a people, as a single unit, even if not yet truly unified and divided into tribes, but a single entity, and consciously so.
+Not as a phenomenon, as a small, bizarre tribe somewhere in Canaan, led by people with radically, amazingly innovative way of thinking.
+But as a people, as a single unit.
+Even if not yet truly unified and divided into tribes, but a single entity, consciously.

-After all, it was “70 men” (only the men able to carry weapons were counted) who came to Egypt in the beginning.
-A single family, and merely the fourth generation of these weirdos from heaven know where (Ur in Mesopotamia) with such imagination as to come up with the idea of a single God in the midst of a sea of various pagan idol worshippers.
+After all, it was “70 men” (only the men able to carry weapons were counted) who first came to Egypt.
+A single family.
+Merely the fourth generation of these weirdos from heaven know where (Ur in Mesopotamia).
+Those with such imagination as to come up with the idea of a single God in the midst of a sea of various pagan idol worshipers.
 The fourth generation!
-Ao far from a people yet…
+So far from a people still…

-It was the Egyptians who have begun the unification process for us, by the enslavement and the harsh collective treatment and tribulations, which they had to overcome together, as a group.
-Then came Moses, as a single leader, and rather has courageously taken their case to the Pharaoh.
+It was the Egyptians who have begun the unification process for us.
+Through enslavement and harsh collective treatment.
+The tribulations, which they had to overcome together, as a group.
+Then came Moses, a single leader, and rather courageously has taken their case to the Pharaoh.
 Naturally, the miracles and signs from God help here to further unify the people behind Moses and that same half-familiar God of barely-remembered forefathers.

-“We shall do and hear” is the ultimate choice of these first representatives of the Jewish people.
-The choice to become a single entity which is unified, at the very least, by this umbrella of the Torah instructions, which we have committed ourselves to accept, to study, to teach, to live by.
+“We shall do and hearken” is the ultimate choice of these first representatives of the Jewish people.
+The choice to become a single entity.
+One unified, at the very least, by this umbrella of Torah instructions, which we have committed ourselves to accept, to study, to teach, to live by.

-And then, of course, the 40 years spent in Sinai have also served towards the formation of a single people identity, even though they continued to identify themselves with the tribes of the sons of Israel, a distinction, which is still present to this day, despite all the “missing tribes” and the uncertainty.
+Then, of course, 40 years spent in the desert have also served towards forming a single people identity.
+Even though they continued to identify themselves with the tribes of the sons of Israel.
+A distinction, which is still present to this day, despite all the “missing tribes” and the uncertainty.
 And the continued choice, to this day, of being a part of this people, in spite of all its problems and difficulties.

 Please understand me correctly: we were and still are tribal.
 But we are a tribe which has become a people then, during the Exodus, under the Torah, which continues to lead us for over three thousand years.
 Sometimes we do better in following the instructions – and at other times worse; sometimes we are more unified – and at other times less; sometimes we feel more part of the people – and at other times less.
 Today we have additional things which serve to unify us as a people and a nation.
 But we all, without doubt, feel this deep unity that comes not from outside but from somewhere within ourselves.